ael-bekk/Cub3d-Advanced-Raycasting/note.md

   ~First I have to take a position from the window and try to project it on the actual map, to do so:

-  ~Get the angle of the point we are looking at by taking the cos of the the player angle - the current ray angle to get the x_dist between the player and the
+  step 1- Get the angle of the point I are looking at by taking the cosine of the the player angle - the current ray angle

+  step 2- Then I take another angle for the distance on the y direction, I do that by dividing the size of your ground tile times the y position - half the screen height  and diving that again by the calculated angle in step 1.
+Then I multiply the result by half the screen size

+  step 3- After that I calculate the texture x position, by taking the cosine of the ray angle, multiplying it by the rseult of step 2 and adding the real player x position on the map to it (real means not the minimap value)

+  step 4- Then I do the same for the texture y value, by taking the sine of the ray angle, multiplying it by step 2 and adding the real player y position

+  step 5- Lastly I get the color for the current pixel from the texture, by taking step 4 % texture size and adding texture size * step 3 % texture size, basically what you should do with walls already

+  step 6- I's the additional part and it was the hard part because i had to make the seen stable whenever the player jump or crouch then i moddified the step 2 to be like this way :

+I changed `the half of the screen height` to be `the half of the screen height + the screen height * (wher the player eyes on the screen from (0->1) the diffolt is 0.5 the middle of the screen)`

 ### ``Textures or Aseets`` :
+  ~First I used the flood fill algorithm to separate each room from another.

+  ~I creat a 7 diffrent desine of rooms by taking
 ### ``Extra Features`` :